anatosun/plex2mix/README.md

 ### Saving Playlists

-Save specific playlists by index:
+Save specific playlists by index # separated by a space:

 ```bash
 plex2mix save 0 1